2ndQuadrant/2uda/README.txt

 Connecting Orange to PostgreSQL
 ===============================

+NOTE: In order to establish connection with PostgreSQL you will need to install Psycopg2 first

 You can connect Orange to PostgreSQL by following these simple steps:

 - Drag and drop the 'SQL Table' widget on the canvas